 Driving time from Sparwood to the park is approximately two hours.
 Access to the park is also possible from Alberta’s adjoining Peter Lougheed Provincial Park.

-Please click onto the “hiking/trail information” page for a description of the route.
+Please click on the “hiking/trail information” page for a description of the route.